vishwaTj/Blogger_Website/README.md

 The Backend files are stored in the backend folder<br/>
-                       i) Routes --> To handle differnet CRUD operations with mongo DB atlas  and also trigger functions
+                       i) Routes --> To handle differnet CRUD operations with mongo DB atlas  and also trigger functions<br/>
-                             a) BlogCreate --> this handles the fetch, create and delete operations of the Blogs posted
+                             a) BlogCreate --> this handles the fetch, create and delete operations of the Blogs posted<br/>
-                             b) CreateUser --> this handles the fetch, create of users to the website ii) models --> To establish schema for Blogs and users models
+                             b) CreateUser --> this handles the fetch, create of users to the website<br/>
+                       ii) models --> To establish schema for Blogs and users models<br/>
-                             a) Blog --> Schema definition fror Blog
+                             a) Blog --> Schema definition fror Blog<br/>
-                             b) User --> Schema definition for User iii) indes.js --> the root folder for the entire NodeJS and Express framework
+                             b) User --> Schema definition for User<br/>
+                      iii) indes.js --> the root folder for the entire NodeJS and Express framework<br/>